HoyteKashif/Budget-Pal/README.md

 -- currently working to do more research into personal financing as well as studying other applications to see where I can borrow from and possible improve upon.

-first version due date December 1, 2017.
+Target release for the 1st version is December 1, 2017.